Everything you need to know about the 2017 postseason

 Minnesota Twins: They went 59-103 last year, the worst record in baseball.
 The 1991 Twins went from last place to World Series champs, but no team has ever gone from worst to champs.

-Colorado Rockies: They reach the playoffs for just the fourth time in franchise history and first time since 2009 after averaging 92 losses the past six seasons.
+Colorado Rockies: They have reached the playoffs for just the fourth time in franchise history and first time since 2009 after averaging 92 losses the past six seasons.

 New York Yankees: A new generation of Bronx Bombers featuring youngsters Aaron Judge, Gary Sanchez and Luis Severino makes this a different kind of Yankees team. ...
 Well, sort of.
 They still had the second-highest payroll behind the Dodgers.